Jean-Marius Raapoto

-Jean-Marius Raapoto (born 1 January 1943) is a French Polynesian educator, academic, politician, and former Cabinet Minister.
-He has been a major advocate for the Tahitian language, and served as Minister of Education in various governments between 2004 and 2009.
+Jean-Marius Raapoto (1 January 1943 – 23 March 2025) was a French Polynesian educator, academic and politician who served as a Cabinet Minister.
+He was a major advocate for the Tahitian language, and served as Minister of Education in various governments between 2004 and 2009.

-He is the son of religious leader Samuel Raapoto and the brother of linguist Turo Raapoto.
+Raapoto was the son of religious leader Samuel Raapoto and the brother of linguist Turo Raapoto and journalist Etienne Raapoto.

-Early life
+Background

-Raapoto was born in Papara.
+Raapoto was born in Papara on 1 January 1943.
 After attending university in Dordogne he trained as a teacher at Normal school in Strasbourg.
 He worked as a teacher, then as principal of Charles Viénot school, before returning to France to pursue a degree in linguistics.
 He taught at Pomare IV college, before becoming its principal in 1980.
 He later worked for the department of education, where he was an advocate of the Tahitian language before becoming professor of Reo Mā’ohi at the University of French Polynesia.
-In 1996 he graduated with a doctorate in language science.
+In 1996, he graduated with a doctorate in language science.

+Raapoto died on 23 March 2025, at the age of 82.

 Political career

-In 1985 he founded the Ea no Maohinui party, and he was elected to the Assembly of French Polynesia in the 1986 French Polynesian legislative election.
+In 1985, he founded the Ea no Maohinui party, and he was elected to the Assembly of French Polynesia in the 1986 French Polynesian legislative election.
 He lost his seat at the 1991 election.
 He later formed the Tireo party.
-In 1998 he contested the election to the French Senate, losing to Gaston Flosse.
+In 1998, he contested the election to the French Senate, losing to Gaston Flosse.

-In June 2004 he was appointed Minister of Education in the cabinet of Oscar Temaru.
+In June 2004, he was appointed Minister of Education in the cabinet of Oscar Temaru.
 He was reappointed when Temaru regained the presidency in March 2005, but surrendered his portfolio in April 2006 to return to the Assembly to shore up Temaru's majority.
 He was later reappointed, and oversaw the trial of English-language and te reo education to pre-schoolers.